 What You Do:

-- Dye your egg orange, again letting it soak for 5 minutes.
+- Dye your egg orange, once again letting it soak for 5 minutes.
 Use the same method to dye it red, blue and black.